Policy Number: 202

 Plagiarism: the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.

-The University has adopted specific procedures and guidelines for handling allegations of research misconduct.
-See the attached “Appendix A: Guidelines and Procedures for Allegations of Research Misconduct.”
+The University has adopted specific procedures and guidelines for handling allegations of research misconduct as described in the attached “Appendix A: Guidelines and Procedures for Allegations of Research Misconduct.”